Undergraduate Curriculum Council Bylaws

 Members are expected to attend all meetings and to inform the Chair of the UCC when they cannot attend.
 Voting members who cannot attend may send a substitute with voting proxy from the member's constituency.
 Excessive absences (more than three) during an academic year may subject a UCC member to recall (see Article III D.)

 Minutes are kept for each meeting and submitted to the Faculty Senate and to Academic Affairs for acceptance.
 UCC's Minutes will thereafter be made available to the Deans and/or Associate Deans.
 Academic Affairs will review Minutes and actionable items and notify the UCC Chair and recording secretary of all feedback and decisions.
 Minutes will be posted on UCC's website once accepted by Academic Affairs.

 Meetings are conducted only when a quorum (more than one-half of the elected voting UCC membership plus the ASISU appointment) is present.

 Motions, unless otherwise provided for in these bylaws, pass by a simple majority of votes cast.
-Abstentions do not count as votes; tie votes fail; and the Chair votes on all motions.
+Abstentions do not count as votes; tie votes fail, and the Chair may vote on all motions.
 Voting by proxy is allowed.
 Voting on motions that have been seconded at a regular meeting may be conducted by mail or email unless at least three (3) voting members request that it be done in person.
 Voting by proxy is allowed when notification of proxy assignment is made to the Chair or recording secretary prior to the scheduled meeting.
 A proxy must be given to a faculty member within the member's area of representation who is not already serving on the UCC.

 Article VI -- Standing Committees